MSSP ACOs: 2025 Final Rule Impact

-Recent policy updates from the CY 2024 PFS final rule and CY 2025 PFS proposed rules are set to expand the program significantly over the next decade.
+Recent policy updates by the Centers for Medicare & Medicaid Services (CMS) are set to expand the program significantly over the next decade.
 These changes aim to increase ACO participation and the number of beneficiaries assigned to ACOs by up to four million by 2034.
 The new policies focus on enhancing growth, equity, and alignment across care initiatives, aligning with CMS’s goal of having all Traditional Medicare beneficiaries in a quality-focused care relationship by 2030.

 Prepaid Shared Savings

-One notable change is the introduction of a “prepaid shared savings” option for ACOs with a strong history of earning shared savings.
+One notable change from the 2025 Quality Payment Program Final Rule is the introduction of a “prepaid shared savings” option for ACOs with a strong history of earning shared savings.
 Approved ACOs can receive advance payments to invest in services like meals, dental care, vision, hearing, and Part B cost-sharing support for beneficiaries or to enhance care coordination through staffing and infrastructure.

 ACO Quality Measure Reporting

-• APP Plus Quality Measure Set: Introduction of the APM Performance Pathway (APP) Plus quality measure set, required for MSSP ACOs starting in 2025.
-This will replace the existing APP quality measure set.
-Starting in the performance year 2025 ACOs will be evaluated based on eight measures from the APP Plus quality measure set:
+• APP Plus Quality Measure Set is now required for MSSP ACOs starting in 2025.
+This replaces the existing APP quality measure set.
+Starting with performance year 2025, ACOs will be evaluated based on six measures from the APP Plus quality measure set:

 • CAHPS for MIPS survey